 To switch the code for the remote control, press ID set and the number button corresponding to the remote control code set in the projector OSD together for 5 seconds or more.
 The initial code is set to 1.
 When the code is switched to 8, the remote control can control every projector.

 If different codes are set on the projector and remote control, there will be no response from the remote control.
-When that happens, a messgae will display to remind you to switch the code for the remote control.
+When that happens, switch the code for the remote control again.